 Each letter in the RICE acronym has its own column in the

 table.
-Go through each project and rate each project across each letter of the RICE acronym.
+Rate each project across each letter of the RICE acronym.
 For the Impact column, you’ll see the corresponding values for each impact level in the

 page.
 Feel free to adjust these values based on your team’s preferences.
 While the Effort column is supposed to be in “person-months,” feel free to enter in the estimated number of weeks the project will take.
 The final RICE score takes into account each column.